Tron0/AkladellWebsite/rules.md

 ### Talents

+**Hit & Damage Bonuses:** Fighters gain a hit and damage bonus as seen on the strength & dexterity ability score sections.

 **Parry:** Fighters with a Dexterity score of 14 or better can fight on the defensive, parrying enemy blows, as shown on the table below.
 The Fighter can parry enemy attacks in the direction they are facing